-If you don’t enjoy spicy food, don’t worry: the rumor that all Thai food is a 12 on a pain scale of one to 10 just isn’t true.
-It’s often toned down for tourists, and spicy condiments are on the table.
-But a few traditional dishes such as papaya salad (som tam) do come spicy by default.
+If you don’t enjoy spicy food, don’t worry: The rumor that all Thai food is a 12 on a pain scale of one to 10 just isn’t true.
+Creations are often toned down for tourist tongues, and spicy condiments are always on the table if you prefer to heat up the dish.
+But a few traditional treats such as papaya salad (som tam) do arrive very spicy by default.

-If you prefer spicy, get ready for the culinary time of your life.
+If you prefer spicy, get ready for the culinary experience of your dreams!
 Thailand can be a delicious wonderland of Scoville units for capsaicin enthusiasts.